beretests/my-notes/r3-testing/prodlike-env-setup-azure.md

   * A records for app server IP addresses
   * required records for mail server (Mailgun) to enable email delivery
 * Create API token for caddy config
+* Create Page Rule to cache all assets
+* Create page rule to only allow HTTPs
+* Create page rule redirect to maintenance page

 ## App Server Setup

-- Install the application per the instructions in the deploy guide, skipping the last step to setup NGINX
+- Install the application per the instructions in the deploy guide, skipping the last step to setup NGINX and get SSL certificates with certbot
 - Add the puma settings to `.env` to improve performance (for F8s, `WEB_CONCURRENCY=7, RAILS_MAX_THREADS=2`)

 ## Create SSH config on ansible controller (TODO)

 ## Monitoring Setup

-* Install Zabbix agent on all app servers - except database server
+* Install Zabbix agent on the just created servers.
+TODO - outline the steps
 * Complete host configuration on zabbix server to enable collection of server metrics by zabbix

 ## Log Aggregation Setup (TODO)